n0-computer/n0-qlog/README.md

+**`n0-qlog`** is a fork of the [qlog crate from quiche](https://github.com/cloudflare/quiche/tree/master/qlog).
+We will add features we need here and iterate more quickly, and likely upstream our changes later.

+---

 The qlog crate is an implementation of the qlog [main logging schema], [QUIC event definitions], and [HTTP/3 and QPACK event definitions].
 The crate provides a qlog data model that can be used for traces with